Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

 \begin{theorem} Let $G,H\in \U$.
 If $G\su H$ then, for all $J\in\U$, $G+J\succcurlyeq H+J$. \end{theorem} \begin{proof}Consider any game $J\in \U$.
 Since $G\su H$, it follows that, $o_L(G+(J+X))\ge o_L(H+(J+X))$, for any $X\in \U$.
 Since disjunctive sum is associative this inequality is the same as $o_L((G+J)+X))\ge o_L((H+J)+X)$.
 The same argument gives $o_R((G+J)+X)\ge o_R((H+J)+X)$ and thus, since $X$ is arbitrary, this gives that $G+J\su H+J$. \end{proof}

 It is possible to have quasi-identities such that $X\neq 0$ and $X+X=X$.
-Consider $\mathcal{I}$, the set of impartial games with the mis\`{e}re-play convention.
-For $X=*2+*2\neq 0$, we have $X+X=X$.
-The full equivalence is related to invertibility and the proof is similar to that of Theorem \ref{sumorder}.
+Consider the universe of impartial games with the mis\`{e}re-play convention.
+It is well known that, for $X=*2+*2\neq 0$, we have $X+X=X$.
+The full equivalence is related to invertibility as follows; the proof is similar to that of Theorem \ref{sumorder}.